informalsystems/vdd/fastsync/fastsync.md

 > input/output variables used to define the temporal properties.
 Most likely they come from an ADR

-As we do not put assumptions on the existence of a correct full node in *peerIDs*.
+We do not put assumptions on the existence of a correct full node in *peerIDs*.
 Under this assumption we cannot guarantee the properties described in the sequential specification above.
-Thus, in the distributed setting, we consider two kinds of termination:
+Thus, in the (unreliable) distributed setting, we consider two kinds of termination (normal and abort):

 #### **[FS-DISTR-TERM]**:
 *Fastsync* may terminate normally or aborts.

+#### Remote Functions

 The Tendermint Full Node exposes the following functions over Tendermint RPC: